yamisagi/countdown-app/README.md

 - [x] Set Interval for Countdown
 - [x] Set Message for Countdown & Disappear after 5 Sec.
 - [x] Add Functionality to Button
+- [x] Make it Responsive to Mobile
+- [x] Add Some Media Queries
+- [x] Project Finished & Ready to Deploy